glandre/broadbandtv-meal-api/README.md

 > Important: For the above tutorial, we are going to use MySQL Database.

-> Important: Be sure to create a new database before iniciate install process
+> Important: Be sure to create a new database before iniciate installation process

 ##How to Install
 Download the zip file and unzip it in your local machine.